apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mongodb/configuration/configuration.md

           kbcli cluster describe-ops mycluster-reconfiguring-q8ndn -n default
    ```

-2. Check the configuration history.
+2. Check the configuration history and view whether the configuration is successful.

    ```bash